 Caravansaries were established by religious foundations on pilgrim routes or by merchants’ guilds, as well as by local rulers or the kings on normal commercial routes, which were often identical with the pilgrim routes.
 In addition, especially in the reign of Shah Abbās the Great (r.
 1588-1629), when the road system was highly extended throughout the country, the central government at Isfahan seems to have built many caravansaries along the new roads.

-From the number of surviving caravanserais and from their appearance, it is clear that in Safavid and Qajar eras there was a state architectural department that was specifically in charge for the construction of caravansaries and stations on the overland routes.
-Furthermore, in the cities a number of caravansaries were erected as lodging houses, depots, and commercial offices in the vicinity of the bazaars.
+From the number of surviving caravanserais and from their appearance, it is clear that under Safavid Empire and Qajar eras there was a state architectural department that was specifically in charge for the construction of caravansaries and stations on the overland routes.
+Furthermore, in the cities a number of caravansaries were erected as lodging houses, depots, and commercial offices in the vicinity of the bazaars of Iran.
 They resembled the road caravansaries in form, except that most had two floors.

 Caravanserai of Saad al-Saltanah